 Applicants should engage with the programme directors (Prof Jakob Edler (firstname.lastname@example.org), Prof Philip Shapira (email@example.com) or Dr John Rigby (firstname.lastname@example.org)) and potential supervisors to develop initial research topics.
 You can find the profiles of members of the Institute here.

-The Alliance Manchester Business School is offering 2 studentships within this programme.
+The Alliance Manchester Business School offers studentships within this programme.
 Candidates may also be eligible to apply for funding through the University of Manchester President’s Doctoral Scholar Awards.
-For any of these scholarships, the initial deadline for applications is 31 March 2017; early applications are recommended.
+For any of these scholarships, early applications are recommended.
 Full details of funding opportunities are available on the AMBS website.

 Please note that the Institute continues to welcome PhD candidates via the Business and Management Programme.